splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

    :description: words

-Create custom tags, then index them so that you can filter and troubleshoot in Tag Spotlight.
-To see custom span tags in Tag Spotlight and to use them in troubleshooting, you need to first index them by add a MetricSet to the span tag in Splunk RUM.
+Create custom tags to improve filtering and troubleshooting capabilities in Tag Spotlight.
+First, create a custom span tag, then index it by adding a MetricSet to the span tag.
 Adding a MetricSet to the span tags lets you use all of the features associated with indexed span tags.
 See, :ref:`apm-index-span-tags`.
  ..
    "How can I add my own tags to Tag Spotlight?", "How can I filter on custom tags?"
 "How can I troubleshoot with custom tags?